Vitinha (footballer, born March 2000): Genoa

 On 1 February 2024, Vitinha moved to Genoa on loan with an option to buy.
 His Serie A bow took place two days later, when he featured 20 minutes of a 0–0 draw at Empoli.
 On 9 March, he scored his first league goal in a 2–3 home defeat against Monza.

 On 21 June 2024, Vitinha joined the club on a permanent basis for a reported fee of €16 million, plus €4 million in add-ons and a €42 million buy-back option in favor of Marseille.

 International career

 Vitinha made his debut for Portugal at under-21 level on 16 November 2021, replacing Gonçalo Ramos at the hour-mark of a 6–0 win against Cyprus in the 2023 UEFA European Championship qualifiers.
 He scored three goals during that stage, in away victories over Belarus (5–1) and Liechtenstein (9–0).

 In October 2022, Vitinha was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.

 Style of play

-A complete striker with physical strength, which allows him to excel at protecting the ball and turning around to attack the goal, Vitinha also possesses speed with and without the ball, mobility and a good positional sense.
+A complete striker with physical strength, which allows him to protect the ball and turning around to attack the goal, Vitinha also possesses speed with and without the ball, mobility and positional sense.